Elementary commutator method for the Dirac equation with long-range perturbations: Proof of radiation condition bounds, and applications

 \subsubsection{Acknowledgements}

 S.A. is supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
 K.I. is partially supported by JSPS KAKENHI Grant Number 23K03163.
 A part of this work was done while K.I. visited Aarhus University.
 He would like to express his gratitude for kind hospitality by Arne Jensen and Erik Skibsted there.
+The authors would like to sincerely thank Kyohei Itakura for pointing out a serious error in the previous version of the paper.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}